concoctions/BlackBlox/README.md

 # BlackBlox
 BlackBlox is a calculator for "black box" systems, ranging from single unit processes to factories with branching chains of processes.

+## Installation and development instructions

+### Installing and using BlackBlox

+1. Install the only non-Python dependency: *Graphviz*
+  + By following the instructions on the [official website](https://graphviz.org/download/)
+  + Important is that the `dot` executable should be in your `PATH`
+2. Do the normal installation of the library via `pip`:
+   + `pip install blackblox`

+#### Usage and examples

+1. Look around the configuration options, see what they mean, and whether the defaults seems acceptable to you
+   + In `blackblox.dataconfig_format` you find what are the names and meanings of the options
+   + In `blackblox.dataconfig_default` you see what are the default values
+2. Look at the demonstration scenario under `scenarios-examples/demo/demo.py` for inspiration
+   + Here you can learn how to change configuration options
+   + As well as how to create and balance unit processes, chains, factories, etc.

+### Contributing to BlackBlox development and releasing to PyPI

+1. This project uses `poetry` as its dependency management, virtualenv management and release (build) tool
+   + Install following the steps described in https://python-poetry.org/docs/#installation

+2. The API documentation and explanations about all the data needed to run scenarios are the `docs` directory
+   + We use `Sphinx` for building the docs.
+Poetry also ensures that dev dependencies (such as Sphinx) are installed.
+   + Run the make command from Sphinx through `poetry run`, so that Sphinx is found from the project's virtualenv (managed by Poetry)
+     - `cd docs; poetry run make html`
+   + The generated pages will be under `docs/_build/html`

+3. Building a (new) release and publishing it to PyPI:
+   1. Make an account on `https://pypi.org`.
+Ask (optional) for invitation to become project contributor on PyPI.
+   2. Add API token on the "account settings" page of PyPI (global scope for now)
+   3. Register the API token to be the one used by Poetry: `poetry config pypi-token.pypi "<your_api_token>"`
+   4. Do the actual contribution to the project 🙂
+   5. Build the package (wheel and source): `poetry build`.
+The built artifacts will be placed in the `dist` folder
+   6. Publish to PyPI: `poetry publish`

 ## Unit Processes
-Unit processes are the smallest"block" in BlackBlox.
+Unit processes are the smallest "block" in BlackBlox.
 Each unit process has a set of inflows and outflows and a set of specified relationships between the process flows.
 Then, given a quantity for one inflow or outflow, the quantities of the remaining inflows and outflows can be calculated.

 ### Defining unit processes
 A unit process is defined by two tables: